top of page

 Why you want to call a designer before a contractor

-Sadly, this is how cheap contractors tend to operate.
-They show up ready to work and request individual items that they need as they need them.
-No upfront communication, no advice on what to look for, or where to look (other than the Home Depot), no plan.
-That is not to say that you can’t find a good contractor who is also affordable, but you need to be prepared with a plan (floor plan, elevations, and specifications) BEFORE you get on their schedule.
-Experienced and reliable contractors will often provide plans as part of their contract, but they will still rely on the client to provide them with all the selections/specifications.
-They send the client to a showroom that has only fifty gazillion options to choose from, and the one the client finally decides on after weeks of debate with their spouse is on backorder for 4 months.
-This is the remodel chaos that scars homeowners and gives contractors as a whole such a terrible reputation.
-Clients have no grasp on the amount of planning that is required to ensure a seamless and successful project.
-And for some reason, many contractors just don’t seem to care enough to inform their clients BEFORE they get the deposit.
-They typically will only recommend calling a designer when the client is taking too long to make a decision, and at that point the designer can’t really help.
+Experienced and reliable contractors often provide plans as part of their contract, but they still rely on the client to provide all the selections and specifications.
+They send the client to a showroom with fifty gazillion options, and the one the client finally decides on after weeks of debate with their spouse is on backorder for four months.
+This chaos scars homeowners and gives contractors a terrible reputation.
+Many clients have no grasp of the planning required to ensure a seamless and successful project.
+For some reason, many contractors don’t seem to care enough to inform their clients before they get the deposit.
+They typically recommend calling a designer only when the client is taking too long to make a decision, and at that point, the designer can’t really help.

 Whether you choose to do all your design work yourself or call in a professional, make a plan (layout, elevations, and specifications) before you start interviewing contractors.
 If you need help and reside in the East Bay Area, check out my remodel services page here.

-What are specifications?
-In this case, specifications are the individual selections of each material, fixture, and finish that will be required to complete a remodel project.
-Sound simple?
-If it were as simple as picking one tile, one countertop material, and one paint color, then sure, it might be simple.
-But a smaller remodel project will often require upwards of 30 individual specifications.
-As an example, for a guest bathroom remodel you will need to specify your countertop material, countertop edge profile and size, sink/s, lavatory faucet/s, toilet, cabinet type, panel style, wood species, cabinet finish, backsplash material, wall tile, floor tile, Schluter finish, grout color, niche size and location, shower door material, shower hardware finish, shower bracket & hinge type, shower pull type, shower drain type and cover finish, shower bench seat size and configuration, shower fixture/s, light fixtures, fan, mirror/s, wall paint, ceiling paint, trim paint, door paint, door, baseboard, door trim, crown molding, door hardware style, door hardware finish, cabinet hardware style, cabinet hardware finish, cabinet hardware placement, towel hardware style, towel hardware finish, and towel hardware placement.
-I could go on.
+For example, a guest bathroom remodel will require specifying your countertop material, countertop edge profile, size, sink(s), lavatory faucet(s), toilet, cabinet type, panel style, wood species, cabinet finish, backsplash material, wall tile, floor tile, Schluter finish, grout color, niche size and location, shower door material, shower hardware finish, shower bracket & hinge type, shower pull type, shower drain type and cover finish, shower bench seat size and configuration, shower fixture(s), light fixtures, fan, mirror(s), wall paint, ceiling paint, trim paint, door paint, door, baseboard, door trim, crown molding, door hardware style, door hardware finish, cabinet hardware style, cabinet hardware finish, cabinet hardware placement, towel hardware style, towel hardware finish, and towel hardware placement.
+I could go on!

 Not all designers are project managers, and not all project managers are designers.
 My company happens to be both.
-We maintain a consistent 7 step process to manage projects as seamlessly as possible.
+We maintain a consistent 7-step process to manage projects as seamlessly as possible.
 We can’t remove all chaos from renovations, but we can at least take it off your plate from the beginning so you can keep your focus where it needs to be.

 Comments